-Expert witness testimony is likely to be essential in Paragard IUD manufacturing defect, design defect, and failure to warn claims.
+Expert witness testimony will be essential in Paragard IUD manufacturing defect, design defect, and failure to warn claims.
 Depending on the specific claims asserted, various experts and their testimony may be required.

-For questions surrounding the fabrication, design and basic function of the Paragard IUD, including the factors that may cause the device to break, medical device manufacturing or design experts play an essential role on the legal team.
+Medical device manufacturing specialists will be called on for questions surrounding the fabrication, design, and basic function of the Paragard IUD.
+Additionally, these experts may opine on the factors that can cause the device to break.
+Similarly, design experts will play an essential role on the legal team.
 These experts can examine examples of broken or whole Paragard IUDs and opine on how breakage occurred.

 To establish causation and damages, medical experts may be required.
-Experts likely to be in demand for Paragard IUD cases include gynecologists, who can teach the fact-finders key information bout the anatomy of the uterus and opine on the connection between a broken or embedded Paragard IUD and the need for surgical removal of IUD pieces, medical conditions like uterine scarring and infertility, or copper toxicity.
+Gynecology experts, in particular, can teach the fact-finders key information about the anatomy of the uterus.
+In addition, these experts may opine on the connection between a broken or embedded Paragard IUD and the need for surgical removal of IUD pieces.
+Their testimony may also include information on medical conditions like uterine scarring, infertility, or copper toxicity.

 Digging into the Paragard IUD Research

 Like many cases involving defective medical devices, the claims surrounding Paragard IUD use can be complex.
 For clarity, attorneys can turn to the Expert Institute’s new Strategic Research service.